image-js/image-js-docs/docs/Getting started.md

 ### Importing an image

-Then, there are two ways of importing an image to process it, depending on the way the user is operating: import locally and import through the internet.
+Then, there are two ways of importing an image to process it, depending on the way the user is operating: import locally and import through the browser.

 #### Local import

 Local import is simple.
-Use function `decode` while getting file's path:
+Use function `decode` while using `readFileSync()` :

 ```ts
 let parsedImage = decode(readFileSync(<filepath>));